devshittu/flatten-tool/README.md

 - Isolated dependencies, no conflicts with system Python or other projects.
 - No `sudo` required.
 - Global `flatten` command available everywhere.
-- Easy to uninstall: `pipx uninstall flatten-tool`.
+- Easy to uninstall: `pipx uninstall flattenify`.

 ### Alternative 1: Local (Sandboxed)